 Also read: 20 wonderful places to visit when you’re in Mysore

 The original Mysore masala dosa, also known as Mylari dosa in Mysore, has very humble origins.
-The Vinayaka Mylari Hotel, the original creators of this amazing Mysore masala dosa still tantalizes the taste buds of all those in search of it.
+The Vinayaka Mylari Hotel, the original creators of this amazing masala dosa still tantalizes the taste buds of all those in search of it.
 According to the proprietor Chandrashekar Chandra, the restaurant was established by his grandmother, Gowramma.
-And thanks to this enterprising granny and her secret Mysore masala dosa recipe, people have been feasting on Mylari dosa for 88 years now.
+And thanks to this enterprising granny and her secret masala dosa recipe, people have been feasting on Mylari dosa for 88 years now.
+The original recipe has been preserved by the Mylari family for generations.

 The quest for the original Mysore masala dosa or the Mylari dosa can be quite confusing and tiring if you’re not a local.
-All the imposter restaurants with the same name, and fake signs claiming to be the original are enough to confuse Google Maps into giving you misdirections.
-So here’s the address to the original restaurant.
+All the imposter restaurants with the same name, and fake signs claiming to be the original are enough to confuse Google Maps into giving you misdirection.
+So, here’s the address to the original restaurant.

 Hotel Original Vinayaka Mylari